Hudson Austin: 1983 coup d'état

 In October 1983, factional political issues intensified within the government, most notably Bishop's alleged favoring of rapprochement clashing with Austin's wish for affiliation with the Soviet Union.
 These conflicts led deputy prime minister Bernard Coard to place Maurice Bishop under house arrest and to take control of the government.
 Austin supported the action.
 Conflicts between Austin and Bishop were established early on in the 1979 coup with Austin's wanting to eliminate as many members of the opposition as possible conflicting with Bishop's wish for a bloodless coup.
 Popular demonstrations afterwards broke out against the detention of Bishop.
 In the course of one demonstration, Bishop was freed from house arrest.
 Bishop was eventually executed by army soldiers.
 Throughout the conflict, Yuri Andropov continued to provide arms to Grenada and did nothing to aid Bishop throughout this ordeal.
 It has been suggested that Austin and Coard were at least passively supported by the Soviet Union in their ousting of Bishop.

 As Chairman of the Revolutionary Military Council

 After the execution of Bishop, Austin disbanded the existing government and formed a military council with himself as chairman that would rule "until normality is restored."
+The deputy chairmen of the military council were Liam James and Ewart Layne.
+He was an early member in the New Jewel Movement (NJM).
 He made a radio announcement in which he claimed Bishop had led a mob to seize Fort Rupert, headquarters of the armed forces, with the intention of eliminating the NJM leadership and the army.
 As a result, Austin said, "the Revolutionary Armed Forces were forced to storm the fort, and in the process, the following persons were killed: Maurice Bishop, Unison Whiteman, Keith Hayling, Vincent Noel, Jacqueline Creft, Norris Bain and Fitzroy Bain among others."
 He then announced a four-day total curfew, warning the people, "No one is to leave their house.
 Anyone violating this curfew will be shot on sight."